 The Chartered Society of Physiotherapy (CSP) was founded in 1894 and is the professions largest membership organisation.
-They confirm that Physiotherapy is a treatment that aims to help people restore movement and function when they have been affected by illness, injury or disability.
+Physiotherapy is a treatment that aims to help people restore movement and function when they have been affected by illness, injury or disability.

 Physiotherapy can prove beneficial for a range of conditions associated with different systems of the body, such as:

 - Neuromusculoskeletal (back pain, whiplash associated disorder, sports injuries, arthritis)

 - Cardiovascular (chronic heart disease, rehabilitation after heart attack)

 - Respiratory (asthma, chronic obstructive pulmonary disease, cystic fibrosis)

 Sessions for Physiotherapy usually lasts for 30 minutes.
 During this time the physiotherapist will treat you using one or more methods including:

 Sometimes physiotherapists may use acupuncture, ultrasound and hot and cold compresses as part of your treatment.
 All of which can help with pain relief.